nicholas-yjtang/gettingandcleaningdata/README.md

 12. Factorise the activity column, using the levels (in numbers) mapped to the activity name
 13. Perform a melt, with the id being the subject and activity
 14. We use dcast to create a new dataframe that sums each type of measurement by the subject and activity pair
-15. Finally give the columns a better name since we have now changed the meaning of the original columns.
+15. Give the columns a better name since we have now changed the meaning of the original columns.
 It will now be mean-XXX where XXX is the original measurement
+16. Melt the data once again.
+This time we just want the narrow form of the data
+17. Replace the variable and value headers with "measurement" and "mean"
+18. Sort the data in the order of subject first, activity second
-16. Write the data out to a txt file
+19. Write the data out to a txt file